kazurayam/Post_TestSuite_processing/README.md

 2. Click the Execute button to run it.
 It will run for a few seconds. ![01_TSC](docs/images/01_TSC.png)
 3. The `TS1` will run for quckly and pass; `TS_post_TS1_proocessing ` will fail.
 It fails intentionally for demostration purpose.
 Don't mind it.
 4. Once `TSC` finished, a folder named `out` will be created under the project directory. ![02_out](docs/images/02_out_folder.png)
 >However, Katalon Studio has a bug; *the`out` folder, which is newly created by script, will not become visible in the Test Explorer pane*.
-"Refresh" command does not work either.
-It's a shame.
-So, please close the project and reopen it.
-By doing so Katalon Studio will find the new `out` folder.
+Close the project and reopen it.
+Then Katalon Studio will find the new `out` folder.
 5. In the `out` folder, you will find two files created by the `TSC`.
   * `out/consume_TS_report.sh`
   * `out/Reports_yyyyMMdd_hhmmss.zip`